jugechengzi/Rationalization-DR/Readme.md

 Install other packages: pip install -r requirements.txt

-## Tips for building your method with our code
+## Tips for building your own method with our code

+We have provided some tips for you to build your method on top of our code: [tips](https://github.com/jugechengzi/Rationalization-DR/edit/main/tips.pdf)